 The custodian of records at each school site is the principal of the school.
-The custodian of records for the school district is listed on the last page of this document.
+The custodian of records for each school district located in the East San Gabriel Valley ("ESGV") SELPA is listed on the last page of this document.
 Educational records may be kept at the school site or the district office, but a written request for records at either site will be treated as a request for records from all sites.
 The custodian of records will provide you with a list of the types and locations of pupil records (if requested).
 Three years after a student exits a program, the special education records will be destroyed.